 - BH Hare’s Ear (#12 – 20)

 - Rainbow Warrior (#14 – 22)

 - Tellico Nymph (#12 – 18)

 - Sculpzilla (#4)

-A 9-foot 4-wt fly rod with floating line is perfect for fishing dry flies and small nymphs on the upper Chestatee River.
+A 9-foot 4-wt fly rod and reel with floating line is perfect for fishing dry flies and small nymphs on the upper Chestatee River.
 A tapered 9-foot leader, with tippet size 3X to 5X to match the flies you are throwing, is pretty standard.

 Chestatee River Fishing Report

 There aren’t any area fly shops, guides and websites that regularly provide a Chestatee River fly fishing report and update on current conditions.

 The state of Georgia requires that all people who are 16 years of age and older have a valid fishing license.
 There are resident and non-resident sport fishing licenses available.